27 Top Recruiting Software for Companies in 2023

 Recooty

+Recooty is a cloud-based recruitment software that helps companies manage their recruitment process efficiently.
 Tech research and consulting firm Gartner rated Recooty the number-one recruiting software in 2022.

-Its interface provides clear visualization of all candidates, so you and other relevant stakeholders can readily review, shortlist and interview applicants at the click of a mouse.
-Searches can be prioritized based on specific skills, with an assessment follow-up to ensure the individual can do what they claim as well as a smooth interview scheduling feature.
+Its interface provides clear visualization of all candidates, so you and other relevant stakeholders can readily review, shortlist, and interview applicants at the click of a mouse.
+Searches can be prioritized based on specific skills, with an assessment follow-up to ensure the individual can do what they claim, as well as a smooth interview scheduling feature.

-Job postings are syndicated to popular job boards, social media and your company’s custom-built careers page, with 24/7 customer service available should you encounter any issues.
+Job postings are syndicated to popular job boards, social media, and your company’s custom-built careers page, with 24/7 customer service available should you encounter any issues.

-Prices start at $49 per month, including 10 active job posts, 10 company users and a branded careers page.
+Prices start at $49 per month, including 10 active job posts, 10 company users, and a branded careers page.

 6.14 Recruiterflow – Best for recruiting agencies hiring for multiple clients